 In addition, it should be noted that all trims come with a full array of safety equipment, including side curtain airbags and stability control.

-Used Accord Coupe shoppers should also note that this newest production run got a refresh for the 2011 model year.
+Used Accord Coupe shoppers should also note that this production run got a refresh for the 2011 model year.
 There were some engine and transmission revisions as well as some improved aerodynamics which boosted fuel economy.
 New optional features were also added including shift paddles, a rearview camera, an iPod/USB interface and driver memory settings.